-- loved by all cultures, but it also has a destructive effect.
-Metrophobia – fear caused by the fear of looking stupid when trying to correctly understand the meaning of the poem;
+- Poetry is loved all over the world but it also has a destructive effect – metrophobia, a fear of looking stupid when trying to understand the meaning of a poem.

-- Hans Christian Andersen – the famous Danish storyteller did not like children.
-When they decided to erect a monument to him, he insisted that there were no children’s figures nearby;
+- Hans Christian Andersen, the famous Danish storyteller, did not like children – when a monument was built in his honor, he insisted there be no children’s figures nearby.

-- the German poet Johann Christoph Friedrich Schiller could not tune in to creativity if there was not a vase with rotten apples on his desktop.
+- German poet Johann Christoph Friedrich Schiller could only get into the writing mood if there was a vase with rotten apples on his desk.